mp-designer/mp-designer.github.io/src/projects/50-mining-service-ecosystem.md

 ### About project

-MYRIG Design System is developed on the principles of Atomic design, starting from the base simplest elements and creating together more complex components, templates and pages.
+Design System is developed on the principles of Atomic design, starting from the base simplest elements and creating together more complex components, templates and pages.

 ![Design system](https://github.com/em-per/em-per.github.io/assets/163604385/88daeac7-f888-4ece-9d61-e3b50329356e)